itargetsonline/Cybersecurity-portfolio/README.md

 ---

+### 📡 Packet Analysis (Wireshark)

-### Wireshark Basics
+#### Wireshark Basics
 **Platform:** TryHackMe

 **Overview:**
 Performed packet capture and traffic analysis using Wireshark to inspect, filter, and analyze network communications.
+This lab developed foundational packet analysis skills used by SOC analysts.

 **Topics Covered:**
 - Packet capture and inspection